galaxyproject/training-material/RNA-Seq/tutorials/ref_based.md

 ## Inspection of TopHat results

 However, the datasets are too small to give you a good impression of how real data looks like.
-So we run TopHat for you on a real dataset.
+That's why we run TopHat for you on a real dataset.
 We extract only the reads mapped to Chromosome 4 of *Drosophila*.

 :pencil2: ***Hands on!***